plone/documentation/develop/addons/schema-driven-forms/customising-form-behaviour/validation.rst

     particular type of form.
 As with the other options, we can pass either a class or an interface. field
-    A field instance, as illustrated above, or a field *type*, e.g. an interface like *zope.schema.IInt*. widget
+    A field instance, as illustrated above, or a field ``type``, for example, an interface like ``zope.schema.IInt``. widget
-    The widget being used for the field
+    The widget being used for the field.

 It is important to realise that if we don’t specify the *field* discriminator, or if we pass a field type instead of an instance, the